mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 {{%notice note%}}

 The default value for max-delay is 0, which disables read-only mode.
-The `establish-wait` option is optional; however, if specified, the `establish-wait` option must be shorter than the `max-delay`.
+The `establish-wait` setting is optional; however, if specified, it must be shorter than the `max-delay`.

 {{%/notice%}}